damianhakert/damianhakert.github.io/source/posts/2017-02-15-gitlab-ldap-active-directory.html.md

 ### Group Syncing (EE)

-Group syncing is configured using the `group_base` DN (`'OU=Global Groups,OU=GitLab INT,DC=GitLab,DC=org'`).
-This OU contains all groups that will be associated with [GitLab groups](https://docs.gitlab.com/ce/workflow/groups.html).
+Group syncing is configured using the `group_base` **DN** (`'OU=Global Groups,OU=GitLab INT,DC=GitLab,DC=org'`).
+This **OU** contains all groups that will be associated with [GitLab groups](https://docs.gitlab.com/ce/workflow/groups.html).

 In the example below we have the "UKGov" GitLab group.
 As this group deals with confidential information it is important users of this groups are given the correct [permissions](http://docs.gitlab.com/ce/user/permissions.html) to projects.
-Granular group permissions can be applied based on the AD group.
+Granular group permissions can be applied based on the **AD** group.

 **UK Developers** are given the **"developer"** permission.

-*The developer permission allows the development staff to effectively manage all project code, issues & merge requests.*
+*The developer permission allows the development staff to effectively manage all project code, issues, and merge requests.*

 **UK Support** staff are given the **"reporter"** permission.

-*The reporter permission allows support staff to manage issues, labels and review project code.*
+*The reporter permission allows support staff to manage issues, labels, and review project code.*

 **US People Ops** staff are given the **"guest"** permission.